tahmid9078/project-two/README.md

 		hibernate.connection.username = YOUR_USERNAME
 		hibernate.connection.password = YOUR_PASSWORD

 	4. DONE!
-Now hou should be able to connect to your database.
+Now you should be able to connect to your database.

+HOW TO USE:

+1. Clone the repository.
+2. Create e branch of your own and work on that branch.
+3. DO NOT MARGE TO MASTER.